51Degrees/documentation/src/devicedetection/features/useragentclienthints/headers.md

 need a way to set the `Accept-CH` header in the response to the client.

-In either case, you need to ensure the relevant `SetHeaderBrowserAccept-CH`, `SetHeaderHardwareAccept-CH` and `SetHeaderPlatformAccept-CH` properties are included in the results. (all properties are included by default for on-premise)
+In either case, you need to ensure the relevant `SetHeaderBrowserAccept-CH`, `SetHeaderHardwareAccept-CH` and `SetHeaderPlatformAccept-CH` properties are included in the results (all properties are included by default for on-premise).
 If you're unsure which ones are relevant for you, see the [required values](@ref DeviceDetection_Features_UACH_RequiredUachHeaders) page.